cchitsiang/awesome-stars/topics.md

 - [vitali87/code-graph-rag](https://github.com/vitali87/code-graph-rag) - The ultimate RAG for your monorepo.
 Query, understand, and edit multi-language codebases with the power of AI and knowledge graphs
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
 Type in your thoughts, press ^Z and let the AI do it's magic ✨
-- [iii-hq/iii](https://github.com/iii-hq/iii) - iii (pronounced “three eye”) unifies your existing backend stack with a single engine and two primitives: Function and Trigger.
+- [iii-hq/iii](https://github.com/iii-hq/iii) - iii (pronounced “three eye”) unifies your existing backend stack with a single engine and three primitives: Function, Worker, and Trigger.
 - [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers,
 - [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - screenpipe turns your computer into a personal AI that knows everything you've done. record. search. automate. all local, all private, all yours.
 - [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework